Communities of Practice

 A community of practice is a ‘group of people who share a common concern, a set of problems, or interest in a topic and who come together to fulfil both individual and group goals’.
 It is a learning community that convenes via an email list and meets regularly to discuss topics of interest to members.

-CAUL has three types of communities of practice:
+CAUL has two types of communities of practice:

 Open communities of practice